-With 20 years of experience as a professionally licensed land surveyor, I thought I had encountered all of the units of measurement utilized in my field.
+With many years of experience as a professionally licensed land surveyor, I thought I had encountered all of the units of measurement utilized in my field.
 However, a recent interaction with Google Earth taught me that no matter the level of one’s expertise, it’s always possible to be presented with new information.

 While trying to estimate a surveying project, I was using Google Earth to locate the project site and get an overview of the site conditions.
 I frequently use tools in Google Earth to measure areas and distances between landmarks to give me an idea of what kind of distance a crew will need to cover on the ground.
 I had just gotten a new computer and many of the settings I had saved in the program were lost.
 As I started to use the ruler command, I noticed that the default unit was set to centimeters, so I clicked the drop-down box to select a different measurement unit.
 The options included meters, kilometers, inches, feet, yards, miles, nautical miles, and, curiously, smoots.